papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `helm install stable/prometheus --namespace monitoring --name prometheus`

 This should create the necessary artifacts and start the pods.
-Output will detail what was created as part of this install.
+The output will detail what was created as part of this install.

 ```shell
 NAME:   prometheus